lennym/timeliner/README.md

 ### `scroll`

-if set, injects a script into the page which binds a vertical scroll to `window.requestAnimationFrame` making the page scroll continuously - Default `false`
+if set, injects a script into the page which binds a vertical scroll to `window.requestAnimationFrame` making the page scroll continuously, recommended if using `fps` reporter - Default `false`

 ### `sleep`